derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 ![Database Structure](Data/databasestructure.png)

-The user interface should ask for a confirmation - done for add, filter.
+The user interface should ask for a confirmation.

-Done - Add, Filter, Search, Delete and Update

-Updated connection details (e.g. host) for the database

-To Do - Try it Out
+To Do - Connect PHP Scripts to the Database

 ## Technologies